Alecrim/AlecrimCoreData/README.md

 #### Collection Operators

-You can use collection operators for "to many" relationships.
-Above is an example using `count` operator:
+You can use collection operators for "to many" relationships:

 ```swift
 let crowdedDepartments = dataContext.departments.filter({ $0.people.count > 100 })
 ```

+Only the `count` operator is supported in this version.

 #### Asynchronous Fetching